MansiMore99/Customer-Segmentation-in-Ride-Sharing-With-Machine-Learning/README.md

 Our objective is to determine different segments based on their ride patterns and behaviors and create business strategies to help ride companies with the increase in customers.
 Our primary goal is to help ride companies with the business logic and marketing strategies to achieve the target.

-1. **Direct Marketing Techniques** – the provision of special incentives to customers to popularize the acquisition.
-2. **Service Improvement** – improving delivery of fleet service and access at peak moments.
-3. **Dynamic Pricing Models** – a particular pricing strategy that tries to alter the prices within the areas according to the demand of its present consumer group in order to optimize the overall revenue.

 ---